 - At orientation, you will be required to sign a Arcadia University academic contract.

 - This contract states your responsibilities as an Arcadia program student.
-If you have any questions about it, please discuss them with your program manager before leaving this country.
+If you have any questions about it, please discuss them with your program advisor before leaving this country.

 - Arcadia University and its overseas staff serve as a safety net, a point of contact.